 "You did better than any soldier I've ever met.
 Your da would be proud."

-An hour later, he arrived at camp with the girl sitting tall in front of him.
+An hour later, he arrived at the small camp.
 As he passed several soldiers transporting the women taken in today’s collections to Lorness, they hooted and shouted about the kid soldier and his new gal.
-Being the youngest lieutenant they knew, they teased him incessantly.
+Blackhawk bristled as they teased him yet again because of his youth.

 “Can’t snag a grown woman?”

 “Na, he prefers little girls.”

 Trotting to the cage cart, he dismounted while holding the girl.
 Children pressed against the doors.
 They retreated as he poked them and opened the door, pushing her inside.

 Good haul.
 Seven boys and six girls.

 After taking the mare to the line, he entered Undersecretary Rosewud’s tent.
 "I found the girl, but not the mother."